PatriciaMartinho/Anomaly-Detection-in-Numerical-Data/README.md

 ## Sensitivity analysis

-A sensitivity analysis was conducted in order to evaluate the performance of different methods based on Benford’s Law in detecting numerical anomalies.
+Sensitivity analysis was conducted in order to evaluate the performance of different methods based on Benford’s Law in detecting numerical anomalies.
 The experimental process consisted of controlled generation of synthetic data, allowing to analyze the sensitivity and robustness of statistical tests in different experimental settings, following the steps that have already been previously explained.
 The kind of anomaly used in this experiments is the uniform data.
 In each simulation was played with the parameters explained in Table bellow.

 <p align="center">
   <img width="613,5" height="196,5" alt="image" src="https://github.com/user-attachments/assets/aef7098d-7f28-44d5-9dce-0e783048c7a3" />